Are you accepting new clients? I've called so many therapists, only to hear they are full.

 How long should I expect to be in therapy?

 How long you stay is really up to you.
-We’d encourage you to stick with us for at least 12 weeks.
+We encourage that when when first start, to stick with us for at least 12 weeks as real change takes time.
 Our aim is to help you move towards a fuller and more manageable life.
-Real change takes time.
+We really do work ourselves out of a job.

 Do you prescribe medication?

-No, therapists are not able to prescribe medication; you’ll need a see a psychiatrist, PRN, or doctor.
+No, only a psychiatrist, PRN, or doctor can prescribe medication.
 However, we can diagnose, provide coping skills, and even consult with your psychiatrist if you grant us permission.